Stimulus Package Update: While Politicians Negotiate, Economic Damage Continues

 According to Lisa Cook, professor of economics at Michigan State University and a former senior economist at the president’s council of economic advisors, “we’re embracing austerity, when what we need is investment.
 I can’t believe we didn’t learn the lessons of 2008-2009, of the Great Recession.
 So there are parallels, and they are stark.
 I can’t believe that we have such short memories that we can’t remember how slow the recovery was.
 That’s the real peril.
 If we have a recovery that is… elongated, that means that people are suffering.
 Those are numbers, but those are also people.
 They are families.
 They are farms.
 They are small businesses.
 People waiting on this kind of relief.”

-The $2 trillion-plus CARES Act, passed back in March, helped people and small businesses, through stimulus checks, additional unemployment and paycheck protection.
+The $2 trillion-plus CARES Act, which passed back in March, was a bipartisan effort.
+It helped people and small businesses, through stimulus checks, additional unemployment and paycheck protection.
 An estimated $560 billion went to individuals, and another $377 billion went to small businesses.
 But the effects of that first round of stimulus have largely run their course.
 However, COVID-19 is on the rise once again, and its damage to the economy continues.